dancormier/malloriepotaznick.com/src/pages/created/faq.md

 ## Where are you located?

 I am located at [9732 West Sample Road, Coral Springs, FL 33065](https://goo.gl/maps/xz1PZA494Tz).
-My office is on the second floor of the building.
-When you arrive for your appointment please knock on the front door, and I will come greet you!
+My office is on the second floor of the building, and easily accessible to local surrounding areas such as Parkland, Coconut Creek, Tamarac, Plantation, and Boca Raton.
+When you arrive for your appointment please knock on the front door or ring the doorbell, and I will come greet you!